-1) The conditions and offsets were for 1/2"thick steel using 010" wire.
-You MUST check in your condition manual to obtain the correct conditions and offsets for your application.
+1) The conditions and offsets were for 1/2 "thick steel using 010" wire.

 2) Note that the main program (through the M02) will be very similar from one program to the next.
 Only the subroutines will change dramatically from one punch program to the next.